pyviz/pyviz.org/tools/README.md

 The main configuration of the dashboard is done via the ``tools.yml`` file, which can contain several sections with a list of packages, and a list of services for each section.

-The dashboard is created during the website build process on Travis CI and can be seen at [pyviz.org/tools.html](http://pyviz.org/tools.html).
+The dashboard is created during the website build process on Github Actions and can be seen at [pyviz.org/tools.html](http://pyviz.org/tools.html).

 ### Introductory text